 The honest comparison

-The ZOOM gel, lamp, and protocol are identical whether you pay $450 in Halton or $1,150 in Yorkville.
+The ZOOM gel, lamp, and protocol are identical whether you pay $300 in Georgetown or $1,150 in Yorkville.
 The result on your teeth is the same.
 What changes is the room, the address, and what's bundled around it.

 Why prices vary so much.